Skip to main content

 Refunds & Reversals

-When a card transaction is canceled or adjusted, you may receive money back through either a refund or a reversal.
-Here's how each works and what to expect.
+When a card transaction is canceled, adjusted, unsuccessful, or returned by the merchant, the money may come back as a refund or a reversal.

 Refund vs. Reversal — What’s the Difference?